Sayani26/matrix_digraph/README.md

      python compute_determinant.py example_data/mat.txt --compare True

-To create figures of the arborescences, type
+To create figures of the arborescences, type, for example,

      python compute_determinant.py example_data/mat2.txt --output_dir out

 The output files are pdfs in the *out* directory.
 They are labeled in decreasing order of the absolute value of the arborescence weight.

+The files *example_data/mat3.txt* and *example_data/mat4.txt* provide examples of *reduced matrices*.
+Use these data as example input for studying the rooted version of the *all minors theorem*.

 ## Create random matrices